R-Sandor/DecimalToBinaryAnyBase/README.md

 #Machine Assignment 1
-> This program converts decimal numbers from 0 up to 1 (Not including 1).
+> This program converts decimal numbers from 0 up to 1 (Not including 1) of any base. (e.g. ./gradlew run --args "3 .3333", would output .1).

 ## Setup
 -Untar package.